 “With the global chip shortage, the UK has a unique chance to become a semiconductor powerhouse if it doesn’t ban PFAS.
 Among other things, this will ensure the UK can effectively counter China’s increased chip manufacturing.
-Banning PFAS would achieve nothing but feed the green groups with yet another socially disruptive victory and shift the production of chips elsewhere.
-The UK government shouldn’t succumb to calls to ban all PFAS,” concluded Chaplia.
+The UK government shouldn’t succumb to Chinese influence and calls to ban all PFAS,” concluded Chaplia.